Skip to main content

 Define how payment outcomes are recorded in your own system.
 Success, failure, and refund outcomes should be traceable in your internal records, not only visible in the provider dashboard.

-The grounding pack does not define webhook schemas, delivery guarantees, or a canonical ledger mapping, so keep this implementation-specific and explicit inside your team.
+Keep webhook schemas, delivery guarantees, and ledger mapping implementation-specific and explicit inside your team.

 Checkpoint: run one payment and one refund, then confirm both appear in provider records and your internal records with a clear match path.